deity-io/falcon-platform-docs/dpsg/docs/integrations/adyen/config.md

 For our integration to work with Adyen you'll need to set up a webhook in Adyen.

-To do this please log into your adyen account and visit `Developers -> Webhooks` in the left hand navigation.
+To do this please log into your Adyen account and visit `Developers -> Webhooks` in the left hand navigation.

 From their you can set up `Standard Notification` webhook.